Jenn-jaee/Meta-University-Capstone/README.md

 ## **Technical Challenges**

-### **1) Recommendation Banner System**
+### **1) Personalized Plant Growth Logic Plus Recommendation Banner System**

-A behavior-aware system that ranks which banner to show using a **weighted scoring model**.
-Signals include mood consistency, habit streaks, journaling recency, and comeback behavior.
-Scores **decay over time** using a mathematical **decay constant**, so older activity loses influence unless reinforced.
-The highest-priority banner surfaces first; cool-downs prevent repetition.
+This combined system evaluates patterns of user engagement and turns them into both visual plant growth and targeted recommendations:

-### **2) Personalized Plant Growth Logic**
+- **Plant Growth Logic:** Evaluates weekly engagement through mood logging and journaling, then advances plant stages in a way that feels personal to each user.

-Growth isn’t tied to a single fixed threshold.
-Instead, it evaluates a user’s recent engagement pattern (mood logs, journaling, habit completion) and advances plant stages based on sustained activity, making progress feel earned and personal.
+- **Recommendation Banner System:** A behavior-aware engine that ranks which banner to show based on a scoring model.
+Scores are calculated from user activity signals and **decrease over time using a decay constant** unless boosted by new activity.
+This ensures the most relevant, timely banners are shown without repetition.

-### **3) Social Feed & Dynamic User Recommendations**
+### **2) Social Feed + Dynamic User Suggested Recommendation**

-A lightweight social layer powered by **WebSockets** for live updates.
-A **dynamic recommendation** routine suggests connections using activity similarity and shared habits—kept intentionally minimal to avoid clutter, while still useful.
+The social experience is powered by **WebSockets** for instant updates to feeds and connections. **Custom LRU Caching** is used to store and quickly serve high-demand queries (like frequently suggested users) without repeatedly hitting the database.
+The suggested user system takes into account shared habits, recent activity, and interaction patterns to surface the most relevant connections.

 ---